 - Small holed beads

 - General beading/stringing

 - Medium to larger holed beads

 - Longer needles are called “longs” and they are most often used for bead weaving and threading.

 - Shorter needles are called “sharps” and are most often used for embroidering beads onto fabric.
 They are also great for tying off a project which has more limited thread left over and make is easier to create half-hitch knots.

-- Always read the information on the packaging, you will be able to find the suitable needles, threads and beads for your projects much more easily if you pay attention to the information.
+- Always read the information on the packaging – you will be able to find the suitable needles, threads and beads for your projects much more easily.